thomasisberg/macos-web-development/README.md

 `--only-xcode-select` | Only install Xcode command line tools.
 `--p-common`          | Common preset.
 Sets options `--only-php-7-4 --no-xcode-select` `--p-minimal`         | Minimal preset.
+Sets options `--no-mysql --only-php-7-4 --no-xcode-select` `--script-repo=`      | Used in combination with `--self-update`.
+Sets URI to repository if you want to override the default one.
+Primarily implemented to be able to self update even if the standard repository have been moved.
+`--self-update`       | Update macos-web-development to latest version.
+Takes no other options than `--script-repo` and `--no-dry-run`.
-Sets options `--no-mysql --only-php-7-4 --no-xcode-select` `--uninstall`         | Uninstall.
+`--uninstall`         | Uninstall.
 Takes no other options than `--no-dry-run` and will uninstall all versions of PHP etc.